-Community of Care kits will be distributed upon move in at the ASU California Center and also available upon request.
+Community of Care kits are available upon request.

 Devils' drop-off COVID-19 saliva testing

 Devils' drop-off is an onsite COVID-19 saliva testing option open to all students, faculty, staff, affiliates and partners.
 No appointments are required - pick up a kit at the ASU California Center, register it online and drop it off once you've collected your saliva sample.